liwonace/lhms/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project. if this doesn't look right,  [FAQ]https://github.com/liwonace/lhms/issues/new/choose
+about: Suggest an idea for this project.
+If this doesn't look right, choose a different type.
 title: ''
 labels: ''
 assignees: ''